edgd1er/jeedom-rpi/README.md

 At the moment, Jeedom can handle my roller shutter, fibaro plugs, stella Z radiator and fibaro door sensors.
 It may not be effective or applicable to your setup.

-Official plugin will install mqtt package, mqtt plugin, node, clone zwavejsUI, build a container. the plugin will start a container to run zwaveJsui. all that add more than 600Mb in the container and add too many dependancies.
+Official plugin will install mqtt package, mqtt plugin, node, clone zwavejsUI, build a container in the container. the plugin will start a container to run zwaveJsui. all that add more than 600Mb in the container and add too many dependancies.

 What needs to be done, to have a lighter container: